TheArturthur/CoppermindScraper/Cosmere/Calamity.md

 2.5 Epilogue

-3 Behind the Scenes
+3 Development
 4 Cover Gallery
+5 Statistical Analysis
-5 Notes
+6 Notes

-## Cover Blurb
+## Synopsis
 >“*From the bestselling author of the Mistborn series and Words of Radiance comes Calamity, the final book in the New York Times bestselling Reckoners series.
 What started in the instant #1 New York Times bestseller Steelheart and continued in the instant #1 New York Times bestseller Firefight now concludes in Calamity.*
 \-When Calamity lit up the sky, the Epics were born.
 David's fate has been tied to their villainy ever since that historic night.
 Steelheart killed his father.
 Firefight stole his heart.
 And now Regalia has turned his closest ally into a dangerous enemy.
 David knew Prof's secret, and kept it even when Prof struggled to control the effects of his Epic powers.
 But facing Obliteration in Babilar was too much.
 Once the Reckoners' leader, Prof has now embraced his Epic destiny.
 He's disappeared into those murky shadows of menace Epics are infamous for the world over, and everyone knows there's no turning back. . . .